 MySQL has the means to aggregate data from various sources and facilitate an effective analysis.
 CSV files, Excel, XML files, or many others, you can collect your data through many tools and store them in your database to make use of them afterward.

 Data quality is like antibodies in our body: it identifies and corrects inconsistencies among valuable data.
-This applies to every type of data, and MySQL is no different: you will need to setup processes to clean the tables, by deleting and correcting incorrect, irrelevant or incomplete parts and replace, modify or delete them.
+This applies to every type of data, and MySQL is no different: you will need to setup processes to clean the tables, by deleting and correcting incorrect, irrelevant or incomplete parts and replacing, modifying, or deleting them.

 There are a couple of principles to follow for a good data quality management (DQM).
 First are the people: you need to assign specific roles to specific people.
 A DQM manager will be responsible of the general supervision of the data quality project.
 An organization change manager will provide insights into data technology solution.
 Finally, a data analyst will define the data quality needs, and quantify them into models, while also communicating them to the development team.
 These needs will depend on the industry, and will encompass core business requirements.
 Hereafter are a couple of useful SQL functions during the cleaning process:

 - REPLACE() is replacing the occurrences of a specified string

 - FORMAT() converts a number with a specified number of decimal

 Once your datasets have a quality level high enough, you can start with the exciting part: analyzing.
 Any analysis you will perform is ensured to be valuable as the data you are working with is accurate.
 To bring this examination a step further, if you store data from different data sources in one place you can also perform cross-data source analyses, and get a bigger overview of what is happening in your business.